kubeshop/testkube-docs/docs/articles/resource-groups.md

 ## Managing Resources in a Resource Group

-Adding or removing a Testkube resource to/from a Resource Group is done from that Resources' Settings page.
+Adding or removing a Testkube resource to/from a Resource Group is done from that Resource's Settings page.
 For example, to assign a Workflow to a Resource Group, go to the "Resource Group" Tab of the Workflow Settings and select which Resource Group the Workflow belongs to ("Accounting Tests" in the below screenshot).